Why Does Weed Make You Tired (and How to Avoid It)

 Not only can cannabis produce feelings of fatigue in the moment, but there are indirect ways it can lead to sleepiness in consumers.
 Some individuals may experience a come down effect hours after smoking.
 This is especially true after using a strain that produces an energetic or euphoric high (not unlike the afternoon doldrums many workers experience after their morning coffee wears off).
 Additionally, many people experience the munchies after smoking weed, causing them to subsequently eat large amounts of food, which can lead to feelings of sleepiness as the body processes the additional nutrients.

-Finally, some marijuana edibles contain functional ingredients like melatonin, which is a hormone that helps regulate sleep, that can contribute to feelings of drowsiness after use.
+Finally, some edibles for insomnia contain functional ingredients like melatonin, which is a hormone that helps regulate sleep, that can contribute to feelings of drowsiness after use.

 Weed Strains that Make You Feel Tired or Sleepy